AirGraph/TextWrangler-jsonLint/README.md

 https://github.com/AirGraph/TextWrangler-jsLint

 ## QuickStart
-You can add any jsonlint iptions in source script like this:
+You can add any jsonlint options in source script like this:
 ```
-set shellScript to "cd /usr/local/bin" & ";" & "./jsonlint " & POSIX path of scriptFile & " -c"
+set shellScript to "cd /usr/local/bin" & ";" & "./jsonlint " & POSIX path of jsonFile & " -c"
 ```

 ## TextWrangler-jsLint